guitarpicva/NetPortDart/README.md

 Connect an RS-232 serial device to a TCP Server Socket bi-directionally.

+NOTE: This has been adjusted to ONLY function for CRLF delimited lines for ASCII text.
+If you need to deal with binary serial data, then adjust handleSerialData() function accordingly.

 Linux dependency is "libserialport-dev" (Debian, etc.)

 This is a straighforward example to send all data from the